 Using silicones as heat protectants

-Cosmetic scientist and NaturallyCurly contributor, Erica Douglas aka Sister Scientist, told us “Oils behave very similarly to silicones by creating protective barriers from bad things like heat…Some oils can remain intact at extremely high temperatures, but they are often the heavier oils that can weigh the hair down.
+Cosmetic scientist and NaturallyCurly contributor, Erica Douglas aka Sister Scientist, told us that “Oils behave very similarly to silicones by creating protective barriers from bad things like heat…Some oils can remain intact at extremely high temperatures, but they are often the heavier oils that can weigh the hair down.
 This is why formulating chemists will combine synthetic ingredients like silicones with the natural goodness of oils to provide an improved customer experience when using the product.”
+Therefore, silicone-based heat protectants are more likely to give you the benefits you originally wanted out of oils.
+If you follow the Curly Girl Method then silicone-based products are off limits, but so is heat styling.

 What are your favorite heat protectants?